Part of the PROTECT Playbook ← Return to Hub

 Step 3: Access Control List (ACL) Strategy

-The following technical ruleset translates these high-level policies into a granular firewall configuration, specifically designed for IACS UR E26 compliance by brokering all essential services through the iDMZ:
+The following technical ruleset translates high-level policies into a granular firewall configuration, specifically designed for IACS UR E26 compliance by brokering all essential services through the iDMZ:

 ID Source Zone Dest.
 Zone Protocol/Port Purpose Action